B2B Appointment Setting

 Brief, confirm, and rebook

 The sales team receives context before the meeting.
-If the buyer cancels or does not attend, Coseek runs 7+ follow-up rounds.
+If the buyer cancels or does not attend, we run 7+ follow-up rounds.

 For the broader operating model, see cold calling, outsourced SDR services, and list building.